What is Menopause?

 Treating Menopause with Hormone Replacement Therapy

-Hormone replacement therapy is believed to help a large number of women who may suffer adverse symptoms following menopause.
+Hormone replacement therapy is believed to help a large number of women who may suffer adverse symptoms during perimenopause or after menopause.
 This therapy is used to improve the levels of estrogen hormone in the body, and sometimes it involves supplementation of both estrogen and progesterone hormones.

 Both estrogen and progesterone are hormones that get produced by the ovaries.
 When the ovaries stop producing sufficient amounts of these hormones, which occurs typically during menopause, the hormone replacement therapy can help restore the necessary levels of estrogen and progesterone in the body of a woman.
 These hormones are believed to have several health benefits for a woman, and help address some of the adverse symptoms arising out of menopause.